Welcome to Gruetzi.com, displaying photos of Switzerland by Ralph Walker, Arlington, Virginia, USA

 What about the Bear??
 Our home base in Switzerland is in the canton of Bern.
 This bear in the background is the symbol for both the canton and the capital city of Bern.
 The name derives from an old form of the German word for 'bears'.

-Our Travels in Switzerland: Since 1982 we have taken 22 vacations in Switzerland, each 3 weeks or more, of which we spend 2 weeks at a chalet in the village of Schönried.
+Our Travels in Switzerland: Since 1982 we have taken 24 vacations in Switzerland, each 3 weeks or more, of which we spend several weeks at a chalet in the village of Schönried.
 It is only a few kilometers from the well-known resort town of Gstaad.
 It is a touristy area, but not so much so as the Interlaken/Jungfrau region.

 We always take our last week in other towns in Switzerland and have stayed in too many to list.
 There is no question in my mind that the Bernese Oberland is the best possible region in which to stay.
 For most people the Interlaken region is the best bet.
 The important thing is to make sure you can reach all the destinations you wish to visit during the day without difficulty.

 The Photos: Most of the photos were taken using a Minolta X700 camera, often using a 16mm or 7.5mm fisheye, Kodachrome 64 and, when needed, a flashbulb.
 Flashbulbs are useful for lightweight travel.
 The smallest flashbulb (AG1B) is more powerful than most electronic flashes.
-In recent years I have also used a Canon Pro90 IS digital camera and a Minolta Dimage A2 digital camera.
+In recent years I have also used Canon Pro90 IS, Minolta Dimage A2 and Panasonic FS20 digital cameras.

-The slides were either converted to Kodak Photo CD format or scanned on my Polaroid SprintScan 35LE scanner.
+The slides were scanned on my Minolta film scanner.
 When suitable, the images were cropped to 500x700 pixels and placed in a border, using Photoshop on a Windows XP system.
-They were compressed in JPG format to a quality level of about 20 on a scale of 0-100, and the quality is coded into all the file names (such as 'gr345Q20.jpg').
-Thus you are not seeing the best possible versions of the files.
-Still, I judge them to be pretty good by Web standards.
-The images average 70kb.
+They were compressed in JPG format to a size of about 70kb.

 The Website: After writing code for assorted computers since 1966, I find that I really appreciate a simple, clean, slow interface, high in content and low on bells and whistles.
 Code on the Web is a house of cards in any case, with no two companies agreeing on anything, and this is a good reason to avoid any controversial or ambiguous commands.
 I do want this site to resemble the form in which I wrote it, so if you have a reasonably modern computer and browser and are having a problem with my site you will be doing me a great favor if you report it to me.
 I've used as little Java as I could.